formido/google-auth-login-example/README.md

 An example or template to quickly bootstrap an OAuth sign-in process with JWT and using Google as the Identity Provider.
-It uses the FirebaseUI JavaScript library to handle the sign-in and uses Elixir as an authenticated custom backend server.
+It uses the FirebaseUI JavaScript library to handle the sign-in and uses an Elixir plug as an authenticated custom backend server.
 It's easy to add Facebook, Twitter, and Github as Identify Providers (see the link below).
 You can also use email as an Identity Provider but I haven't used that, so I'm not sure what extra work that might entail.

 This is as simple as possible to demonstrate the parts.
 Click the Google badge to sign in and click the `Sign out` button to sign out.